 You can upload existing .ipynb notebooks (or folders of notebooks) to a project by heading to 'Project' in the right-hand sidebar and using the 'Upload file' button.
 You can also simply drag and drop these files into the filesystem.

-There are several ways of uploading files to Deepnote
+There are several other ways of uploading files to Deepnote.

-Upload files from URL — You can paste the link in the upload modal (opened by clicking 'Upload files' in the sidebar) or use terminal and the command
+Upload files from URL — You can paste the link in the upload modal (opened by clicking 'Upload from URL' in the sidebar) or use the terminal and the command wget.

 Integrations — If your data lives in a remote service or bucket, you can simply use one of the native Deepnote integrations.
 By adding the data download step into the notebook code, you will ensure an easy way to keep working with fresh data and avoid repeated manual extractions.

 Working with large files — If you need to work with large files, or access them in multiple projects you can use a Deepnote Shared Dataset.
 Find more about it in Deepnote Shared datasets section.